Track Email Receipts and Invoices in Google Sheets

 Method 2: Gmail Add-on

 For receipts that don't match a forwarding rule, use the Quicktion Gmail add-on.
 Open the receipt email, click the Quicktion icon in Gmail's sidebar, and save it to your receipts spreadsheet with one click.
-This is useful for one-off purchases or vendors you haven't added to your filters yet.
+Useful for one-off purchases or vendors you haven't added to your filters yet.

 Working with Your Expense Data